tobyguelly/gojwt/README.md

 ```

 ### Loading Tokens
-- Parsed JWTs can be loaded by using the `NewJWT` function
+- Parsed JWTs can be loaded by using the `LoadJWT` function
   - If the given string is not a valid JWT, an error is returned
 ```go
 jwt, err := gojwt.LoadJWT("eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnb2p3dCIsInN1YiI6IkV4YW1wbGUgVG9rZW4ifQ.5UDIu1WUy20KEM_vGUBdYnOBDiwfA94_vYvE3cehGS8")